it-t4mpan/flippersnare/Readme.md

 ## Usage

-1. Enter your HTML or PHP code into the provided input area.
+1. Enter your HTML code into the provided input area.
 2. Click the **Submit** button to update the live preview in the right-hand section.
 3. Adjust the preview window's dimensions using the width and height sliders.
 4. Toggle dark mode by clicking the **Dark Mode** button in the top right corner.